 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Let’s be honest, the ideal dream would be to produce a cheesecake recipe book, but alas.
-(Although, a cheesecake ebook is on the horizon!).
+Let’s be honest, the ideal dream would be to produce no bake cheesecakes all day long but alas.
 Even so, posting them on here for you guys is what I also love, and this beauty is definitely more towards the top of the list these days!

 The beauty behind this cheesecake, is that it is just so simple!
 Obviously, most no-bake cheesecakes are simple, but as this one doesn’t even involve chocolate so it makes it much more simple!

 Once you have done this biscuit base, the filling is easy.
-Whisk together the Cream Cheese and Icing Sugar until smooth – this doesn’t usually take too long.
-Then, add in the double cream, and whisk again till it’s starting to thicken!
+Whisk together the cream cheese and icing sugar until smooth – this doesn’t usually take too long.
+Then, add in the double cream, and whisk again until it’s starting to thicken!